braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/global_search.md

 ### Content type and status tags

-Each search result is paired with tags that indicate the result's content type (campaign, Canvas, segment, or email template) and status (active, archived, stopped, etc.).
+Each search result is paired with tags that indicate the result's content type (page, campaign, Canvas, segment, email template) and status (active, archived, stopped, etc.).

 ### Access recently opened content

 You can revisit recently accessed content from the search menu.
 The search interface displays your recently opened results below the search bar, including items interacted with throughout the entire Braze platform.
 This lets you return to previously viewed campaigns, Canvases, segments, or email templates so you can pick up right where you left off with fewer clicks.

+### Find pages that have been renamed

+The search understands synonyms for pages that have been renamed in our [updated navigation]({{site.baseurl}}/navigation).
+For example, it will find "Data Export" when you search for "Currents", as that page has been renamed.

+### Quick create campaigns

+Search for channels to see quick create options among your top 10 results.
+For example, searching for "email" shows "Create Email Campaign" or "Create Transactional Email Campaign".

+### Search for emojis

+Do you use emojis when naming your work in Braze?
+Search for them!
+You can use emojis as search queries. 😎

 [1]: {% image_buster /assets/img_archive/global_search.png %}